-- You should start by checking all your FaceTime settings.
-In the app, click FaceTime in the menu bar, then click Preferences and see if FaceTime is verified or if it is “waiting for activation.”
-If it’s waiting, that means you may have gotten a new computer or email, and need to verify FaceTime through your email to proceed.
+- Check your FaceTime settings: With the app open, click FaceTime in the menu bar followed by Preferences.
+Check to see if FaceTime is verified or “waiting for activation.”
+If it’s waiting, you may need to verify FaceTime through your email to proceed.

-- You should also check other basic info in Preferences, such as the your phone number, location, and any other pertinent information.
+- Check other basic info: Go into Preferences and verify your phone number, location, and any other pertinent information.

 Problem: I’m seeing a lot of user interface lag

-- You may experience UI lag in your MacBook Air — animations and graphics that get choppy when they start opening apps or resizing windows.
+- Restart the Mac: You may experience UI lag in your MacBook Air — animations and graphics that get choppy when they start opening apps or resizing windows.
 Click the Apple logo on the menu bar, followed by Restart to reboot the Mac.

 Problem: Apps are crashing frequently

-- If your Air feels very hot and has been working hard for a while, it could be overheating.
+- Resolve overheating issues: If your Air feels very hot after working hard for a while, it could be overheating.
 Cut down on the number of apps running at the same time, and turn off your laptop to let it cool for half an hour or so.

 - Common MacOS Catalina problems and how to fix them